If you’re a gig worker in need of financial aid or you’re interested in becoming a part of the gig economy, you should read this article.

 Not sure how long you should amortize your mortgage for?
 Find out here.

-So just how do you save up for a down payment?
+So just how do you save up for a down payment in Ottawa?
 Well, the best way is to simply create a separate bank account and put money in it each and every month.
 You may need to cut down discretionary spending and potentially eliminate some expenses, but saving for a down payment is worth it.
 Other ways to save are to skip the vacation, borrow money from friends or family, sell an asset, or even sell an investment.
 How long you save for the down payment is completely up to you and will depend on how large you want it to be.

 Click here if you think you’ll need to borrow money for your down payment.